Building and Validating an AWS Backup Strategy with Resilience Hub

 | T0 - instance terminated | 22:36 |

-| T1 - restore initiated | 22:37 |
+| T1 - restore initiated | 22:38 |

-| T2 - instance running | 22:37 |
+| T2 - instance running | 22:39 |

-EC2 RTO: 1 minute.
+EC2 RTO: 3 minutes.

 That number is specific to this instance size and snapshot state.
 In a production context, you'd add application startup time, health check validation, and any DNS or load balancer propagation on top.
-The infrastructure recovery itself was 1 minute - what that means for service RTO depends on the application layer above it.
+The infrastructure recovery itself was 3 minutes - what that means for service RTO depends on the application layer above it.

 A Note on S3 Restore

 S3 restore via AWS Backup works differently from EC2.
-It restores to a new bucket rather than back into the existing one, which means you need the restore role to have the right permissions to create a bucket in the target account - a common gotcha on first setup.
+It restores to a new bucket rather than back into the existing one, which means you need the restore role to have the right permissions to create a bucket in the target account - a common oversight on first setup.

 For object-level recovery, S3 versioning handles it more cleanly: delete the object, remove the delete marker, file is back.
 For full bucket recovery AWS Backup is the right tool, but the IAM permissions need to be right upfront.